robloo/PublicDocs/UWPvsWPF.md

  * For advanced rendering, UWP has fewer features built in.
 This requires falling back to Win2D or composition more often.
  * There are several namespaces differences in UWP and WPF.
 For example, WPF has System.Windows.Media.Colors while UWP moves this to Windows.UI.Colors.
  * TextBlock and TextBox, for example, do not allow 'null' values for string-type Text properties.
 Setting null to `Text` will crash the app at runtime.
 This is one of the largest concerns when porting over from WPF as WPF accepts null without an issue; yet the same code may crash in UWP.
 The solution is to use `.Text = stringValue ?? string.Empty;` for all controls instead of setting a string directly.
+ * In WPF it was possible to build templates using the [FrameworkElementFactory Class](https://docs.microsoft.com/en-us/dotnet/api/system.windows.frameworkelementfactory?view=netcore-3.1) without using XAML.
+This allowed for entire UI's to be created without markup (since instantiating controls is already possible in C# directly).
+However, the burden of maintaining two different ways of doing things became too much and Microsoft dropped this ability in UWP and deprecated it for WPF.
+Instead, it's necessary to write template XAML as a string in code then pass it to XamlReader.Load().

 ## Controls